borgbackup/borg/docs/faq.rst

 "attack": maybe an attacker has replaced your repo by an older copy, trying to trick you into AES counter reuse, trying to break your repo encryption.

+Borg users have also reported that fs issues (like hw issues / I/O errors causing the fs to become read-only) can cause this warning, see :issue:`7853`.

 If you decide to ignore this and accept unsafe operation for this repository, you could delete the manifest-timestamp and the local cache: